zyztzjy/Inductor_transformer_genetic/README.md

 Notes
 -----
 - The Transformer model expects input features in the order: [N_t, N_b, W_t, W_b, G_c, D_i] (all in µm except turns).
-- The number of frequency points is inferred from the dataset; ensure consistency between training and inference.
 - For the optimizer, parameter bounds and objectives can be customized in optimizer_with_Trans.py (BOUNDS, POP_SIZE, NGEN, etc.).